richardseabrook/samaritans-dashboard/README.md

 + ~~There is one more Raspberry Pi than the number of screens.~~ (Since v2.0.0 there is no need of an additional Pi to run as a server.)
 * Use a good quality metal case, so that heat can be dissipated adequately.

+> [!CAUTION]
+> Do not try to use old USB power supplies or low-quality SD cards!
+Under-rated power supplies may damage your device and result in unpredictable results.
+Watch out for *The device is undervolted!* at the top of each device page.
+Sticking to official power supplies, as above, will avoid this issue.

 ## Deployment

 ### Three Rings